Egordoesprogramming/Virtual-Dental-Impression-Simulator/README.md

 # Virtual-Dental-Impression-Simulator
 A medical VR training simulation that requires users to engage in a creating a dental impression.
-This simulation is being designed for training medical students.
+This simulation was designed for training medical students.
 Covering the following steps within the dental mold making process...

 Step 1: Mixing necessary ingredients together to make mold mixture